 While the best treadmills generally cost more than $1,000, plenty of people are perfectly happy with a less expensive model -- especially those who use their treadmill primarily for walking or jogging.
 You may not get as many bells and whistles, or the build quality of a pricier model, but it's better to buy a cheaper treadmill than to forgo exercise altogether.
 And there are some decent choices for less than $1,000, as we discovered.

-Other experts fall in line.
-TreadmillDoctor.com notes that the current model is solid mechanically, and uses even better quality parts than previously.
+TreadmillDoctor.com also likes this bargain treadmill, noting that the current model is solid mechanically, and uses even better quality parts than previously.
 The site also gives a thumbs-up to the commitment by the manufacturer (Johnson) on "doing things the right way" when it comes to quality, design and testing.
 A lifetime warranty on the frame and motor (one year on parts and labor) is above average for a treadmill in this category.

 On the features front, there are 30 built-in exercise programs, an LCD readout to display workout feedback, built-in speakers, and the ability to incline up to 10 percent.
-However, the maximum speed is only 10 mph and the 55-inch treadmill deck length is fairly short; neither of those negatives are a major concern for walking or jogging, but may stand in the way for some serious runners -- especially taller folks.
+However, the 55-inch treadmill deck length is fairly short.

 If you have less to spend, the Gold's Gym Trainer 420 (Est. $430) earns a 2016 Best Buy rating from TreadmillDoctor.com in the sub-$400 category (it's since gone up about $30 in price, but is still a good value).
 In spite of that nod, though, they have little to say about the Gold's Gym 420, and the few comments they do make are quite disparaging.